<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2969/do-you-think-we-or-just-you-will-live-to-experience-anarchy</guid>
+<guid isPermaLink="true">https://anarchy101.org/24307/what-are-your-favourite-anarchist-texts</guid>

 </item>